stereokai/instantsprites/README.md

 |	└── button-name-down.png
 ```

 It will generate the code for Compass needs to generate a `$sprite-map` and a sprite asset for you, so you don't need to wrap your head around that.
+The sprite map will take the name of the folder containing your sprites.

 ### So how does it look like?